inkjet/FBS_Power5/README.md

 Duke at Tulane
 Baylor at SMU
 Washington at Boise State
+Penn State at Temple
 Mississippi State at Southern Miss
-Penn State at Temple
-Texas at Notre Dame
 Purdue at Marshall

 Week 2:
+Minnesota at Colorado State
 Pittsburgh at Akron
 Missouri at Arkansas State
-Minnesota at Colorado State
 Arizona at Nevada
 UCLA at UNLV

 Week 3:
+Colorado at Colorado State
+NC State at Old Dominion
 Iowa State at Toledo
-NC State at Old Dominion
-Georgia Tech at Notre Dame
-Colorado at Colorado State
 Utah at Fresno State

 Week 4: